What does the rise of Microsoft Teams mean for traditional phone systems?

 business communications today and tomorrow

-The providers that give customers the richest experience without making them compromise are the ones who are likely to prevail.
-As voice and IT services continue to converge, fixing the ‘with-Teams’ challenge can buy time to build and maintain clear differentiation as the market evolves.
+In the race to differentiate, the providers who give customers the richest experience without making them compromise are the ones who always come out on top.
+As voice and IT services continue to converge, fixing the ‘with-Teams’ challenge can help you to build and maintain clear differences in your offering as the market evolves.

 Call2Teams is our award winning middleware that lets you give businesses exactly what they want - The ability to reap the benefits of a single collaborative hub, whilst avoiding the loss of their existing calling infrastructure.
-This means little to no disruption in return for centralizing everything a business needs to communicate and collaborate into a single pane of glass.
+Sitting between Microsoft Teams and the PBX, Call2Teams enables native Teams calling in tandem with all of the operability companies are used to getting from their phone system.
+This means no rip and replace with minimal disruption in return for centralizing everything a business needs to communicate and collaborate into a single pane of glass.

-Looking to learn more?
+Want to start using Teams to your advantage?
 Get in touch with us today for more information.

 Recent posts